terminaldweller/blog/mds/oneclientforeverything.md

 ## Two ways of solving this

-There is generally two ways one can try to solve this. number one is to just use a browser.
+There is generally two ways one can try to solve this.
+Number one is to just use a browser.
 Almost all forms of comm nowadays have a web client so basically one way of solving our problem is to a dedicated browser that has all the clients open.
 Mind you, there are even specialized and more lightweight browser offerings specifically geared towards this use-case but still this option is not ideal in terms of resources and the interface you're getting is not really unified.<br/>

 ### The web app way